-Aix in Provence is a living book of history.
-Rich and alive with a heritage, thousands of years old, the Aix-En-Provence combines elements of all times from the Celto-Ligurian Oppidum of Entremont to the new Sextius-Mirabeau Quarter.
+Rich and alive with heritage, the Aix-En-Provence combines elements of all times from the Celto-Ligurian Oppidum of Entremont to the new Sextius-Mirabeau Quarter.

-In 122BC, the Romans decided to give up the plate of Entremont to settle on site rich in resources.
+In 122BC, the Romans decided to give up the plate of Entremont to settle on the site, which was rich in resources.
 So, the Aquae Sextiae (Water of Sextius) was founded by the Roman consul Sextius Calvinus.
 He gave his name to its springs.
 The city was a staging point between Italy and Spain and developed as an urban centre and spa.

 The diffusion of Christianity turned the new page of history.
-As the seat of the archbishop's palace of the ecclesiastical province, Aix was affirmed as capital from the beginning of 5th century,
+As the seat of the archbishop's palace of the ecclesiastical province, Aix was affirmed as capital from the beginning of the 5th century.

-In 1409, the University was founded in the city by Louis II of Anjou.
-When the city was under the control of his son Rene (1409-1480), Aix got hold as an efficient administration and the city turned out to be a heart of an artistic creation.
+In 1409, the university was founded in the city by Louis II of Anjou.
+When the city was under the control of his son Rene (1409-1480), it turned out as an artistic centre.
 These golden days were contributed by the legend of Queen Jeanne and King Rene.
-The statue of King Rene at the far end of the Cours Mirabeau still reminds those thriving days.
+The statue of King Rene at the far end of the Cours Mirabeau still reminds of those thriving days.

 One year after the death of King Rene, the Provence was attached to the Kingdom of France.
-Though it was annexed in the Kingdom, the Aix city strongly declined the centralizing policy of monarchy for about two centuries.
-The town then expanded and changed to courtesan city organized around the judicial and religious power.
+Though it was annexed in the Kingdom, the Aix city strongly declined the centralising policy of monarchy for about two centuries.
+The town then expanded and changed to a courtesan city organised around judicial and religious power.
 After these changes, it came under the rule of Louis XIV.

 Since 1646, the Architectural space of the city has developed significantly.
 The new Mazarin district was founded where renowned aristocrats, advisers, and magistrates settled down.